90th Birthday Season

 90th Birthday

-To celebrate 90 years since the first City of Birmingham Choir concert in November 1921, we performed a spectacular concert of Dvǒrák’s Te Deum and Janáček’s Taras Bulba and Glagolitic Mass.
+To celebrate 90 years since the very first City of Birmingham Choir concert (28th November 1921), we performed a spectacular concert of Dvǒrák’s Te Deum and Janáček’s Taras Bulba and Glagolitic Mass.
 This performance took place on 5th November 2011 in Symphony Hall.
-The Choir was joined by the CBSO and fine soloists Judith Howarth (Soprano), Catherine King (Mezzo soprano), Adrian Thompson (Tenor) and Keel Watson (Bass).
-Adrian Lucas, our Conductor since 2002, was at the helm.
+The Choir was joined by the CBSO and fine soloists Judith Howarth (soprano), Catherine King (mezzo soprano), Adrian Thompson (tenor) and Keel Watson (bass).
+Adrian Lucas conducted.

-Christopher Robinson also participated in the pre-concert talk hosted by choir members Martin Willis and Stephen Shaw, and was joined in audio messages from Sir David Willcocks (Conductor 1950 – 57) and Adrian Lucas.
+Christopher Robinson (Conductor 1964 – 2002) also participated in the pre-concert talk hosted by choir members Martin Willis and Stephen Shaw, and was joined in audio messages by Sir David Willcocks (Conductor 1950 – 57) and Adrian Lucas (Conductor 2002 – present).
 They discussed the history of the choir and the music for the concert.
-Our associate youth choir, as part of our Voice factory programme, Bounville Young Singers, gave a very brief performance at the end of the talk, pointing to the ways in which the choir aims to encourage choral singing into the future.
+Our associate youth choir, as part of our Voice Factory programme, Bournville Young Singers, gave a brief performance at the end of the talk, pointing to the ways in which the choir aims to encourage choral singing into the future.

-A fine exhibition, organised by Bob Casselden, was displayed in the foyer covering the history of the City of Birmingham Choir from its earliest days to the present.
+A fine exhibition, organised by Bob Casselden, was displayed in the foyer showing the history of the City of Birmingham Choir from its earliest days to the present.

 Members of the choir followed up this anniversary concert with an enjoyable 90th birthday dinner at Birmingham Botanical Gardens in January 2012.